(formerly Tracker Trail)

 I have read in places that it doesn't work very well when dried.

-My limited experience has shown that if the fungus is dried to quickly - then it is less effective.
+My limited experience has shown that if the fungus is dried too quickly it is less effective.

 Drying in an oven turns out a particularly bad product.